-In terms of follow up, the case against Vanessa is still open.
-She has asked for the formal closure of the casefile but has not received an answer.
-A report by the Parliamentary Assembly of the Council of Europe, which addresses the case, was released on 21 February 2022.74 While the prosecutor has considered dropping defamation charges her case is still open.
-The report also noted that sexual and reproductive health and rights and abortion lie at the intersection of women's empowerment and human rights, and it is crucial for the authorities to guarantee freedom of https://undocs.org/Home/Mobile?FinalSymbol=A%2FHRC%2F46%2F11&Language=E&DeviceType=Desktop expression to all those who contribute to the conversation in this area.
+A report by the Parliamentary Assembly of the Council of Europe, which addresses the case, was released on 21 February 2022.
+The report noted that sexual and reproductive health and rights and abortion lie at the intersection of women's empowerment and human rights, and it is crucial for the authorities to guarantee freedom of expression to all those who contribute to the conversation in this area.
 This freedom should not be curtailed by criminal proceedings or any other form of pressure.
 The report recommended amending the Criminal Code, as recommended by some human rights groups, which is part of the mandate of legislators.

+The case against Vanessa is still open.
+She has asked for the formal closure of the casefile but has not received an answer.
 In order to resolve this case, we urge Andorra to take steps to (1) close the case file; and (2) publicly condemn any intimidation or reprisals against human rights defenders engaging at the UN.